-Dead bodies were arranged as if they were alive, sometimes posed with living family members.
-Other photos show bodies in bed surrounded by flowers.
-Often times they were infants or children.
+Bodies were arranged as if they were alive, often posed with living family members.
+Other photos featured bodies in bed surrounded by flowers or even in their coffins; these often were of infants or children.

-In many of the photos, the deceased do indeed look alive, but in others there is something just a bit creepy about seeing eyes in a blank stare, limbs looking awkward and babies in coffins.
+In many of the photos, the deceased do indeed look alive, but in others there is something just a bit creepy about seeing eyes in a blank stare or limbs hanging awkwardly.

-In the photographs where it is more difficult to tell the living from the dead, the deceased was posed standing using props that kept the body upright.
-Eyelids could be propped open and in some cases eyes were painted on.
+To mimic life, the deceased was posed using props that kept the body upright.
+Eyelids were either propped open or the eyes were painted on.

 The following are examples of mourning portraits.

 1. This family sadly has lost twins.